craigmiller160/jvm-collection-benchmarks/README.md

 | Prepend 100 items      | 121.001 ms/op               |
 | Remove 1 item at end   |                             |
 | Remove 1 item at start |                             |

+These numbers were very shocking because the expectation was that `MutableList` would perform on part with Java's `ArrayList` (which is the under-the-hood implementation of `MutableList`), and that was not the case.
+On further investigation, the root cause was determined to be capacity size.

+When using the `toMutableList()` function, the resulting `MutableList` wraps an `ArrayList` which wraps an `Array` which has a max capacity equal to the exact size of the collection `toMutableList()` was invoked upon.
+This means that any operation that follows necessitates cloning the array into one with a higher capacity.
+This is why the extra cost occurred.

+In the `ArrayList` tests, the list was constructed differently and it is believed that it had a higher max capacity at the conclusion of its construction.
+This explains the difference, and once this capacity issue was manually corrected in the setup for `MutableList` the test results became much more in line with expectations.